Learning American Sign Language (ASL) takes time, patience, practice, and a sense of humor.

-- Apps for Learning ASL ASDC suggestions to support family learning of ASL
+- Apps for Learning ASL ASDC suggestions to support family learning of ASL.

 - ASL Apps List from the New Mexico School for the Deaf List of apps to teach signing developed at the New Mexico School for the Deaf.
-It includes apps for children, adults, and low vision/blind children, to teach the manual alphabet and support literacy, and books to download
+It includes apps for children, adults, and low vision/blind children, to teach the manual alphabet and support literacy, and books to download.

 - ASL Basics for Hearing Parents of Deaf Children Book and DVD to guide hearing families in learning ASL

-- ASL Deafined This subscription-based website provides ASL video lessons.
+- ASL Deafined is a subscription-based website provides ASL video lessons.
 The content is for anyone who wishes to learn ASL, regardless of age.
 It has been designed to instruct deaf students, parents of deaf children, and the community-at-large.
 You may cancel your subscription at any time.
 Nationally certified interpreters teach all lessons.